Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-02-reference-checking-refactoring.md

 Generator is a variable, created by generator-function.
 It stores inside references to all reference arguments of called generator-function.
 But logically it had only one reference inside.
-That created a lot of false-linking while using generators - references obtained as result of generator call had false-positive links to all arguments of a generator, not only necessary.
+That created a lot of false-linking while using generators - references obtained as result of generator call had false-positive links to all arguments of a generator, not only necessary ones.

 So, for generators single inner reference node limitation was pretty significant.
 Even worse it may be not for generators, but for async functions (another kind of coroutines), because async functions must behave as close as possible to regular functions.